osamasonbaty/osamasonbaty/README.md

 ### Hi there 👋
 - :mortar_board: I'm a fresh Engineering graduate who is interested in finding solutions using data.
-- :briefcase: I'm currently working as a freelance Data Analyst and Python Developer on [Freelancer.com](https://www.freelancer.com/u/OsamaSonbaty).
+- :bar_chart: I'm currently working as a freelance Data Analyst and Python Developer on [Freelancer.com](https://www.freelancer.com/u/OsamaSonbaty).
 - 🌱 I’m learning more about SQL and Machine learning.
 - 🤔 I'm looking for job opportunities as a Data Analyst or Python Developer.

-Skills:
+Some of my skills:
 - Python
 - Pandas, Numpy
 - Matplotlib, Seaborn